camunda/camunda-docs-manual/site/src/documents/guides/user-guide/chapters/12-camunda-modeler/40-custom-tasks.html.md

 Head over to the custom task tutorial to learn more about [how to provide custom tasks](ref:/real-life/how-to/#modeler).
-You may also check out the [advanced custom task example](https://github.com/camunda/camunda-consulting/tree/master/snippets/modeler/custom-task-advanced) that show cases most of the options.
+You may also check out the [advanced custom task example](https://github.com/camunda/camunda-consulting/tree/master/snippets/modeler/custom-task-advanced) that showcases most of the options.